 - Help clients stay on top of their taxes, including withholding or quarterly tax payments

-A bookkeeper who is self-employed may take on a broader range of duties than their peers.
+A bookkeeper who is self-employed running her own bookkeeping business may take on a broader range of duties than their peers.
 They will likely have to track their own finances including income and expenses, for example.
 They will also be required to make their own tax payments and make sure their business remains in compliance with local and state law.

 Self-employed bookkeepers will also need to learn how to market their businesses to attract and keep new clients — not to mention keep their own books!

 How much money can you make as a bookkeeper?

 As of January 2021, ZipRecruiter reports the national average income for a freelance bookkeeper in the United States is $55,094 per year, or $26 per hour, with higher earners making nearly $100,000.

 However, freelance bookkeepers earn $20 to $40 on average, with some charging $75 per hour, and others report earning $150 and more per hour.
 On a full-time schedule of 2,000 hours per year, that means top bookkeeper businesses can bring in $300,000 per year.

 Bookkeepers on salary, according to ZipRecruiter, on average earn $40,406 per year, or $19 per hour, with top earners getting $60,000.

 You can find full-time, work-at-home and flexible bookkeeping positions at FlexJobs, a job board started by a mom who recognized the need for at-home, highly paid careers for women.

 What skills, degrees, or qualifications do you need to be a bookkeeper?